-According to the U.S. Drought Monitor, approximately 37% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California, other western states, parts of Texas and Oklahoma as of March 31, 2015, as compared with 29% of the U.S. at the end of 2014.
-California has entered a fourth consecutive year of drought.
-Over 97% of California's \$43 billion agricultural sector was experiencing severe, extreme or exceptional drought with the livestock sector more directly exposed to exceptional drought than the crop sector.
+According to the U.S. Drought Monitor, approximately 26% of the U.S. was experiencing moderate to exceptional drought conditions, concentrated mainly in California and other western states as of June 30, 2015, as compared with 29% of the U.S. at the end of 2014.
+California is in its fourth consecutive year of drought.
+Over 97% of California's \$43 billion agricultural sector was experiencing severe, extreme or exceptional drought with the livestock sector more directly exposed to the drought than the crop sector.
 Persistent drought conditions may lead to increased prices and decreased supplies of agricultural products produced in affected areas, including livestock, dairy products, fruits, nuts and vegetables.
 Prolonged drought conditions could result in credit stress and reduced income for these producers and processors.

 Numerous cases of avian influenza have been reported in the U.S. since the beginning of 2015, mainly impacting commercial turkey flocks and chickens for egg production; however, risk to human health is believed to be negligible.
-Regardless, many countries have imposed import restrictions on U.S. poultry from certain regions.
-Trade restrictions on poultry have reduced turkey exports and is likely to depress U.S. poultry prices.
-However, the impact to the System is not expected to be material as our concentration in the poultry sector represented approximately 2.5% of total loans at March 31, 2015.
+Nonetheless, many countries have imposed import restrictions on U.S. poultry from certain regions.
+Trade restrictions on poultry have reduced turkey exports.
+However, due to an expected reduction in domestic production, a material disruption in U.S. poultry prices is not anticipated.
+The impact to the System is not expected to be material as our concentration in the poultry sector represented approximately 2.5% of total loans at June 30, 2015.